scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/icheck/README.md

 Indeterminate
 ---------

-HTML5 allows specifying [indeterminate](http://css-tricks.com/indeterminate-checkboxes/) ("partially" checked) state for checkboxes. iCheck supports this for both checkboxes and radio buttons.
+HTML5 allows specifying [indeterminate](http://css-tricks.com/indeterminate-checkboxes/) ("partially" checked) treeState for checkboxes. iCheck supports this for both checkboxes and radio buttons.

 You can make an input indeterminate through HTML using additional attributes (supported by iCheck).
 Both do the same job, but `indeterminate="true"` may not work in some browsers (like IE7):